-At December 31, 2013, the Company had outstanding approximately \$261.3 million of repurchase agreements with weighted average borrowing rates of 0.39% and 0.40%, after giving effect to the Company's interest rate swaps, and weight average remaining maturities of 29 days.
-At December 31, 2012, the Company had no repurchase liabilities.
-Agency RMBS and cash have been pledged as collateral under these repurchase agreements (see Note 4).
+At December 31, 2014, the Company had outstanding approximately \$362.1 million of repurchase agreements with a weighted average borrowing rate of 0.38%, after giving effect to the Company's interest rate swaps, and weight average remaining maturities of 63 days.
+RMBS and cash have been pledged as collateral under these repurchase agreements (see Note 4).